betsalel-williamson/ece-1160-lab-3-real-time-scheduling-over-linux/test/lib/googletest-master/googletest/docs/Primer.md

   // Objects declared here can be used by all tests in the test case for Foo.
 };

-// Tests that the Foo::Bar() method does Abc.
+// Tests that the Foo::Bar() strategy does Abc.
 TEST_F(FooTest, MethodBarDoesAbc) {
   const string input_filepath = "this/package/testdata/myinputfile.dat";
   const string output_filepath = "this/package/testdata/myoutputfile.dat";